-A few of my aunts told me to make sure I made an appointment to remove my stitches.
+A few of my aunts told me to make an appointment to remove my stitches.
 So I called the hospital and my doctor’s office to double-check—but it felt like I had no stitches to speak of.
 It turns out that many c-sections now include being sewn back up with dissolvable or absorbable stitches, glue (Dermabond), or sutures.
-I, personally, was thankful for one less thing to think about during the newborn phase.
+I was thankful for one less thing to think about during the newborn phase.

 6. It hurts like hell to laugh, but do it anyway.

-I had multiple visitors who wanted to help distract me from being so sore and tired, and the deep belly laughs that ensued hurt like a new mother.
-But, those sweet moments snuggling my baby girl and laughing as family came by in good spirits are some of my favorite memories of her first few days.
+I had multiple visitors wanting to help distract me from being so sore and tired, and the deep belly laughs that ensued hurt like a new mother.
+But those sweet moments of snuggling my baby girl and laughing as family came by in good spirits are some of my favorite memories of her first few days.

 7. You’ll still bleed, despite not having a vaginal birth.

-I thought I’d miss out on the whole “mesh undies and adult diapers thing.”
-Not only was I wrong, but I was cramping and bleeding heavily period style for about two weeks.
-The bleeding lessened after that and I made sure to look for any signs of large clots or an increase in bleeding.
+I thought I’d miss out on the “mesh undies and adult diapers” thing.
+Not only was I wrong, but I was cramping and bleeding heavily period-style for about two weeks.
+The bleeding lessened afterward, and I looked for signs of large clots or increased bleeding.

 8. You might feel like you’re missing an organ.

 This might just be what I like to call “Empty Womb Syndrome,” but I was genuinely afraid my care team forgot to put something back in after taking my daughter out.
-Which is an excellent segue to my next point…
+This is an excellent segue to my next point…